Bi-BitArt/HarvardX-ML-Portfolio/section05_boosting/notes.md

 - Small λ: safer but **slow** progress.
 - Large λ: **faster** progress but can oscillate or diverge.

 If the function is convex, choosing an appropriate learning rate λ ensures that gradient descent will eventually bring w close to the minimum.
-The gradient vector points in the direction of steepest ascent, so its negative gives the steepest descent.
-By iteratively following this direction, we move toward the minimum.

 ### Why does Gradient Descent Work?
 (Slide-style explanation)

 - The parameter update rule can be written as:
   **`w ← w − λ ∇f(w)`**

-- This means we **subtract a λ multiple of the gradient** from w, moving in the opposite direction of the gradient (the steepest descent).

 - Here, λ (the learning rate) controls the **step size**.
 - If the objective function f is **convex**, then by repeatedly applying this update, we will eventually reach the **global minimum**.

-- Intuitively, the gradient points to the direction of steepest ascent, so its negative points to the direction of steepest descent.
-Iteratively following this direction leads us to the minimum.

 ### Why Reaching the Minimum Matters